FAQs About SCCA housing

 Remember you have other options.
 The most common reason people choose outside apartments or condos is because of pets they bring, or the size of the party they wish to accommodate.
 Some patients prefer a different area of town, or a more private setting that a condo or private apartment can provide.

-If your questions aren’t answered here, please contact the Housing Department at (206) 288-7263 or firstname.lastname@example.org.
+If your questions aren’t answered here, please contact our housing department at (206) 606-7263 or email@example.com.